From Jar to native cross-platform Java with pipeline

 GitHub artifact is stored as a ZIP.
 After uploading and downloading a file with artifact actions, you are left with the same file with its original name.

-Native from jar rather than from source
+Native executable from jar rather than from source

 The initial intent was to build the bootJar and to upload it as an artifact.
 The native-and-electron job could download it and build native from a JAR instead of compiling from source.
 If you try this, you will be met with: